 We still live beneath the sword of Damacles, though we tend to forget it.
 The generation of humanity who knew a world without nuclear weapons before 1945 is fast disappearing and the last time humanity seriously stared down armageddon seems long ago.

-Dan Carlin posits that our forgetfulness is natural.
+Dan Carlin thinks that our forgetfulness is natural.
 Perhaps, he wonders, this is a kind of evolutionary advantage.
 It’s debilitating to maintain a state of peak fear.
 It takes you out of the present.
 Prevents you from enjoying your stay on Earth.
 To many of us, nuclear weapons are too abstract, too distant to remain top-of-mind.